Principal Supervisor: Professor Yin Chen

 - Biochemical skills, including membrane protein isolation and purification and mass spectrometry

-- Health and safety training and handling of class-2 human pathogens
+- Health and safety training and handling of plant pathogens

 Contact: Professor Yin Chen